Uwater1/download/README.md

 # Financial Data Downloader

 This project automatically downloads weekly financial data for various assets using Yahoo Finance and saves them as CSV files in a date-stamped folder.
+It also automatically downloads daily option data on 23:00 UTC Monday to Friday.

 ## Features